-- Departmental expenditures are projected to be \$27,168, or 2 percent, higher than budgeted for Fiscal Year 2022. - There were Citywide increases in Fiscal Year 2022 personnel expenses including an increase in base salaries and bonuses.
-These increases were offset by savings from the extended vacancy in the Youth Services Manager position from July 2021 through mid-January 2022. - The children's and adults' book budgets in Fiscal Year 2022 are approximately half of the amount for Fiscal Year 2021, and will be spent in its entirety.
+- Total departmental expenditures are relatively stable in the projected Fiscal Year 2022 budget compared to the adjusted Fiscal Year 2022 budget, reflecting a less than 1 percent increase of \$2,168. - There were City wide increases in Fiscal Year 2022 personnel expenses including an increase in base salaries and bonuses.
+These increases were offset for the Library by a positive variance primarily due to an extended vacancy in the Youth Services Manager position from July 2021 through mid-January 2022. - The children's and adults' book budgets in Fiscal Year 2022 are approximately half of Fiscal Year 2021's, which will be spent in its entirety, also reflecting a relative equilibrium between the two fiscal years.
 Book funds were only expended by half in Fiscal Year 2021 due to the pandemic, and the Fiscal Year 2022 budget reflects a similar expected expenditure.